What is your SEO process?

 Why isn’t the SEO audit and strategy plan free?

 The audit and plan are not free, because it takes time and resources to make it uniquely effective.
 You will receive a customized report and strategic plan, not simply a computer printout.
 You are paying for the SEO expertise and overall understanding of digital marketing.
-If you want a free audit, we do license software to offer a much less comprehensive audit tool.
-Feel free to use it to see where you stand.

 Once my customized SEO plan is developed, what can I expect to pay for SEO implementation?